mcinglis/libmacro/README.md

 ### What's all that dependency stuff in the Makefile?

 It automates the fetching of the dependencies, checking out the right versions, and building them.
 In a similar way, you could specify Libmacro as a dependency, but override the `$DEPS_ROOT` environment variable to download it into the top-level directory.
-Then, dependents of Libmacro wouldn't need to know its dependencies, because its build process handles it.
-Dependencies are hidden and build processes are decoupled!
+Thus, sub-dependencies are hidden and build processes are decoupled.

 ### Why don't you namespace this stuff?

-These macros are totally generic and universally useful, so I don't see much need to specify their names as belonging to Libmacro.
+These macros are generic and universally useful, so I don't any need to specify their names as belonging to Libmacro.
+It would be semantically awkward.
 The likelihood of name clashes are low anyway, particularly since the headers are decoupled so that you can include them individually as you require.
+Similarly, it should be fairly obvious where each macro came from.

 If you really need a different name for an identifier, maintain a fork of the repository and pull updates from this one as you want them.